shwetadalbhajan/oibsip_task2/README.md

 - The computer then tells if the entered number matches the guesses number or it is higher/lower than the generated number.
 - The game continues under the user guessing the number.

-You can also incorporate further details as:
+Futher it has details as follows:

 - Limiting the number of attempts.
 - Adding more rounds.